MateuszOtmianowski/PythonNotes/Notes.md

 - When working with Seaborn plots, we recommend using sns.plt.show() instead of plt.show() to display the plot;
 - API reference for Seaborn can be found here: https://stanford.edu/~mwaskom/software/seaborn/api.html#style-frontend;
 - Instead of comparing relationships between variables by generating one chart for each combination of variables we're exploring, we can use a Seaborn pairplot() to automatically visualize all combinations of variables from columns in a DataFrame;
+- use '%matplotlib inline' to display plots in Jupyter Notebook;
+-

 Dictionaries:
 - dictionary.keys() gets keys from a dictionary;